Rape of Betty Jean Owens: The trial

 The defense claimed that the defendants were drunk and that their taped confessions were inadmissible.
 However, under cross-examination, David Beagles admitted that his confession was voluntary.
 The defense tried to present the men as reputable and incapable of committing such a heinous crime, and characterized Owens as a Jezebel, who therefore could not have been raped.
 When their attempts to discredit Owens failed, the defense then discussed the troubled backgrounds of the defendants.
 Scarborough's mother had been murdered when he was seven and his father had committed suicide the same year.
 Stoutamire, whose mother had died during childbirth, was mildly intellectually disabled, and the defense argued that he had an "evident mental incapacity and is therefore incapable of serious thought."
 Collingsworth was also intellectually disabled and illiterate.

 In his final summation, State Attorney William D. Hopkins left the question of sentencing up to jury, but asked them to consider what would happen to four black men who kidnapped a white woman at gunpoint and raped her seven times.
 He said Owens was only alive since she had submitted to the demands of the defendants.

 The jury read the verdict out loud: "guilty with a recommendation for mercy."
 Had the jury not recommended mercy, the defendants would've faced mandatory death sentences.
 Instead, they faced any term of years and a maximum of life in prison.
 Jury foreman A. H. King, a wealthy planter, said he and the other jurors did not believe the defendants were equally culpable and that there was a "great difference" between Scarborough and Stoutamire.
-As for why they had recommended mercy for all four defendants anyway, he said said there was "no brutality involved" and claimed that the decision would have been the same "if the defendants had been four Negroes."
+As for why they had recommended mercy for all four defendants anyway, he said there was "no brutality involved" and claimed that the decision would have been the same "if the defendants had been four Negroes."
 The outcome sparked anger, with many local black people believing that at least two of the adult defendants should've been sentenced to death.